elastic/beats/libbeat/autodiscover/README.md

 5. The kubernetes node that the metricbeat instance is running on is [discovered](https://github.com/elastic/beats/blob/4b1f69923b3f2abbbf1860295fe5dbff7db3d63c/libbeat/autodiscover/providers/kubernetes/pod.go#L72).
 6. A dedicated watcher to watch [pods](https://github.com/elastic/beats/blob/4b1f69923b3f2abbbf1860295fe5dbff7db3d63c/libbeat/autodiscover/providers/kubernetes/pod.go#L82),nodes and namespaces get started.
 Also a [metadata generator](https://github.com/elastic/beats/blob/4b1f69923b3f2abbbf1860295fe5dbff7db3d63c/libbeat/autodiscover/providers/kubernetes/pod.go#L113) is started to enrich the events with kubernetes metadata.
 7. Each time a new event is about to be published by the watchers(we will have a dedicated section of how events are published), it is checked whether the condition set by the user [matches](https://github.com/elastic/beats/blob/4b1f69923b3f2abbbf1860295fe5dbff7db3d63c/libbeat/autodiscover/providers/kubernetes/kubernetes.go#L182) the event.
 8. If it matches, then a config is created with the configuration set by user and it is added in the event.
-After tha the event gets published.
+After that the event gets published.
 9. The worker listening for events receives the start event and checks if there is any update in the configs of the event. (same process with leader election steps 6-9)
 10. If there is an update it starts or stops the runners needed.
 In our example it starts a new runner that starts the redis module.